A South Carolina man is set to become the first executed by firing squad in 15 years

 The death row inmate's only remaining choice was a firing squad, an execution method with a long and violent history in the U.S. and around the world.
 Death in a hail of bullets has been used to punish mutinies and desertion in armies, as frontier justice in America's Old West and as a tool of terror and political repression in the former Soviet Union and Nazi Germany.

-In recent years, however, some death penalty proponents have started to see the death by bullets as a more human option: If the shooters' aim is true, death is nearly instant, whereas lethal injections require getting an IV in a vein.
+In recent years, however, some death penalty proponents have started to see the firing squad as a more humane option: If the shooters' aim is true, death is nearly instant, whereas lethal injections require getting an IV into a vein.
 Electrocution appears to burn and disfigure.
-And inmates have been seen to writhe and struggle when the latest method — nitrogen gas is used to suffocate them as it is pushed through a mask.
+And inmates have been seen to writhe and struggle when the latest method, nitrogen gas, is used to suffocate them as it is pushed through a mask.

+Ronnie Gardner was the last prisoner to be executed by firing squad, in Utah in 2010.
+His brother doesn't agree the method is more humane.

+“This will be gruesome and barbaric,” Randy Gardner said.
+He said he didn't witness his brother's death but carries his autopsy photos in an envelope.
+He pulled several out to show an Associated Press reporter who will witness Friday’s execution.

 The chamber inside which Sigmon will die is just a short walk from South Carolina's death row, where the prisoner has lived for the past 23 years.